What is Goodwill in Accounting?

 It generally is recorded in the journal books of account only when some consideration in money or money worth is paid for it.

-The journal entry for goodwill is generally posted as follows…
+The journal entry is generally posted as follows…

 Acquired asset Dr XXX